mercere99/QBL/README.md

 [>] All of the above.

 %---- Question break! ---
-T/F: A line beginning with `%-` signals a new question, but is otherwise a comment:
+T/F: A skipped (blank) line signals the start of a new question:
 [*] True
 * False
 ```